How to volunteer

 Other volunteers put their hands up to take on tasks big and small perhaps by joining a committee, organising a course, excursion or event, or by contributing to the overall administration of U3A.

-In U3A ACT we think that volunteer roles should take no more time than you are comfortable in giving.
+In U3A Canberra we think that volunteer roles should take no more time than you are comfortable in giving.
 Some roles are more demanding than others, but no one should be doing more than the equivalent of a day a week and most people will put that kind of time in over a fortnight or a month.
 But we expect commitment and reliability in delivering the service offered.

 Our can help you find a role that matches your interests and skills and the time you want to contribute.